jluzio/doc/kb/system/windows-kb.md

 - change $Profile target file
 ### Source
 . <file.ps1>
+### Escape params
+Some flags use -<letter><value> but PowerShell doesn't like it.
+Use '' to escape values for flags. e.g.: cmd '-P*.txt'

 ## Config
 - Default Save Locations: locations for new apps (change to other drive if C has low storage space)